sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 ### Sending UART commands to GP2Y1040AU0F

-You can send UART commands to the GP2Y1040AU0F sensor in order to switch between active and passive mode, and then issue commands in passive mode or change parameter settings.
+You can send a UART command to the GP2Y1040AU0F sensor in order to switch from active to passive mode.
 While in passive mode, the sensor doesn't continually send UART data records.
-Instead, you can issue a command to read the air quality data one time.
+Instead, you can issue a subsequent command to read the air quality data one time.
+You can also issue other commands such as performing a software reset, or change settings on the sensor such as the number of moving averages to use.

 Each UART command consists of 7 data frames (or bytes).
 The first two bytes are always 0x42 and 0x4D.
 The following table describes the UART command format.